mdn/content/files/en-us/learn/css/building_blocks/images_media_form_elements/index.md

 > **Warning:** You should take care when changing the styling of form elements to make sure it is still obvious to the user they are form elements.
 You could create a form input with no borders and background that is almost indistinguishable from the content around it, but this would make it very hard to recognize and fill in.

-As explained in the lessons on [form styling](/en-US/docs/Learn/Forms/Styling_web_forms) in the HTML part of this course, many of the more complex input types are rendered by the operating system and are inaccessible to styling.
-You should therefore always assume that forms are going to look quite different for different visitors and test complex forms in a number of browsers.
+As explained in the lessons on [styling web forms](/en-US/docs/Learn/Forms/Styling_web_forms), many of the more complex input types are rendered by the operating system and are inaccessible to styling.
+You should, therefore, always assume that forms are going to look quite different for different visitors and test complex forms in a number of browsers.

 ### Inheritance and form elements